muhammed-mamun/Recipe_AI_Multi_Agent_System/docs/BEFORE_AFTER_COMPARISON.md

 ```
 ### Our "No Questions Asked" Return Policy 😊🛍️

 Hi there!
-We're all about making your shopping experience hassle-free at Chaldal.
+We're all about making your shopping experience hassle-free at recipe.
 If you're not completely satisfied with your order, here's how our **super simple
 return policy** works: